 prudence of the current AMBA President if they wish to re-submit to the Panel on the third ballot (2) two

 or (3) three names.

 3(c).
-There is no requirement that the BSA be awarded in any given term.
+There is no requirement that the KBSA be awarded in any given term.

 Section 5.
 The month of the award presentation will be determined by the current AMBA President

 Section 6.
-The “script” used to introduce each year’s BAS recipient will become a permanent part of the AMBA’s historical record and kept in a BSA Awards Ledger for future generations.
+The “script” used to introduce each year’s KBSA recipient will become a permanent part of the AMBA’s historical record and kept in a KBSA Awards Ledger for future generations.

 “RESOLVED that the Austin Mortgage Bankers Association become a Local Affiliate Member of

-the Texas Mortgage Bankers Association, and that Vinnie Magnarini, the (President) of the Local Affiliate is hereby designated as the representative of the Local Affiliate;
+the Texas Mortgage Bankers Association, and that the President of the Local Affiliate is hereby designated as the representative of the Local Affiliate;

 RESOLVED that the Austin Mortgage Bankers Association as a Local Affiliate Member of